by Nikki Willhite

 There are some types of clothing

-that most everyone should avoid.
-It is never a good buy, no matter how
+that most woman should avoid.
+They are never a good buy, no matter how

 frugal.
-This includes clothing fabric and clothing styles that do not
+This includes certain clothing styles, clothing that is not

-HERE ARE SOME OF THE MOST COMMON CLOTHING MISTAKES WOMEN OFTEN MAKE.
+HERE ARE SOME OF THE MOST COMMON CLOTHING MISTAKES WOMEN MAKE.

-- Don't buy knitted clothing with a low thread count.
+- Do not buy knitted clothing with a low thread count.
 It will quickly

-It is also unflattering and will show off any and every figure flaw.
+gone.
+Thin knits are also unflattering and will show off any and every

 - Don't buy clothing that

 is too tight.
 You can push your flesh around, but you can't get rid of it.